Rita Hinden: Early life

+Career

 In London, she met Elchon Hinden, a medical graduate, and the two married in February 1933.
 Although they briefly moved back to Palestine, they soon returned to London so Elchon could undertake further study, and the couple became active in the Independent Labour Party.
 Rita also continued to study, working on a doctorate at the LSE under David Horowitz.
 The couple moved to Palestine again in 1935, where they became active in the Labour Zionist movement, but became disillusioned with the rising nationalism and also Elchon's difficulties in finding suitable employment.
 In 1938, they finally settled in England, and gradually became agnostic, although they remained involved in a variety of Jewish organisations.

 Rita joined the Labour Party and the Fabian Society.
 She obtained her doctorate in 1939 and, on the advice of R. R. Kuczynski, she founded the Fabian Colonial Bureau to research and campaign on anti-colonialism.
 She became the bureau's first secretary, and worked closely with Arthur Creech Jones, its first chair.
 They produced numerous pamphlets, and Hinden's own book, Plan for Africa.
 Although she stood down as secretary in 1950, she continued to write for it, while also serving on a variety of government committees.
 She became the secretary of the Socialist Union and editor of Socialist Commentary, bodies associated with the Labour Party and particularly with Hugh Gaitskell.

+Personal life

+She had two children, Jonathan Hinden (1938-2021) who married Jackie Froom and Naomi (Judith) Gair.
+(1935-living.)

+She died of a second stroke on 18 November 1971, at Whipps Cross Hospital, London, and was cremated at Golders Green crematorium.
+Memorial lectures were given in her honour until 1974, and revived again in 2025, with the first being given by Labour MP Anneliese Dodds in September 2025.